Atomwaffen Division: Satanist influence, decline, and dissolution (2017–2020)

-On March 14, 2020, American neo-Nazi James Mason claimed that the Atomwaffen Division had disbanded.
+On March 14, 2020, American neo-Nazi James Mason, AWD's political advisor, stated that AWD had disbanded, in the same announcement he also denounced the AWD “Fission” breakaway group that released its own propaganda in 2019.
 However, the group was believed to be on the cusp of being designated as a Foreign Terrorist Organization by the State Department, and the Anti-Defamation League stated that "the move is designed to give members breathing room rather than actually end their militant activities".
-An intelligence brief distributed by federal law enforcement warned that Atomwaffen and its branches had discussed taking advantage of the COVID-19 pandemic.
-On March 25, 2020, a Missouri man affiliated with Atomwaffen allegedly planned to destroy a hospital treating coronavirus victims with a car bomb and died in a shootout with the FBI.
+An intelligence brief distributed by federal law enforcement warned that AWD and its branches had discussed taking advantage of the COVID-19 pandemic.
+On March 25, 2020, a Missouri man affiliated with AWD allegedly planned to destroy a hospital treating coronavirus victims with a car bomb and died in a shootout with the FBI.